Severe Tropical Storm Wipha Blows Away From Philippines

 "The wind signals warn the public of the general wind threat over an area due to the tropical cyclone.
 Local winds may be slightly stronger or enhanced in coastal and upland/mountainous areas exposed to winds," the bulletin read.

-The National Disaster Risk Reduction and Management Council said on Saturday morning that a total of 96,791 individuals around the country were affected by Wipha, which caused flooding and rain-induced landslides in many areas, Xinhua news agency reported.
+The National Disaster Risk Reduction and Management Council said on Saturday morning that a total of 96,791 individuals around the country were affected by Wipha, which caused flooding and rain-induced landslides in many areas.

 Two people were reported missing, the Philippine agency said.